WuTheFWasThat/redux-saga/docs/api/README.md

 > Notes:

 > - Each function below returns a plain JavaScript object and does not perform any execution.
-> - The execution is performed by the middleware during the Iteration process described above.
+> - The execution is performed by the saga runner during the Iteration process described above.
-> - The middleware examines each Effect description and performs the appropriate action.
+> - The saga runner examines each Effect description and performs the appropriate action.

 ### `take(channel)`

-Creates an Effect description that instructs the middleware to wait for a specified message from the provided Channel.
+Creates an Effect description that instructs the saga runner to wait for a specified message from the provided Channel.
 If the channel is already closed, then the Generator will immediately terminate following the same process described above for `take(pattern)`.

 ### `call(fn, ...args)`

-Creates an Effect description that instructs the middleware to call the function `fn` with `args` as arguments.
+Creates an Effect description that instructs the saga runner to call the function `fn` with `args` as arguments.

 - `fn: Function` - A Generator function, or normal function which either returns a Promise as result, or any other value.